 Questions on notice, notices of motion and petitions

-In 2018–19, the office processed all notices of motions received for inclusion in the Notice Paper – 657 for this reporting period compared to 630 in the previous period.
+In 2019–20, the office processed all notices of motions received for inclusion in the Notice Paper – 878 for this reporting period compared to 657 in the previous period.
 These notices signal senators’ intentions to move particular motions on specified days.
-The office also processed eight petitions (with 132,917 signatories) which senators had lodged for presentation to the Senate (compared to 15 petitions with 112,233 signatures in 2017–18).
+The office also processed 12 petitions (with 45,747 signatories) which senators had lodged for presentation to the Senate (compared to eight petitions with 132,917 signatures in 2018–19).

 Another frequently used means of obtaining information about matters of concern to the Senate are orders for the production of documents.
-During 2018–19, the office processed the 39 orders for the production of documents made by the Senate, some of which were then the subject of follow-up orders, and four of which were continuing orders.
+During 2019–20, the office processed the 78 orders for the production of documents made by the Senate, some of which were then the subject of follow-up orders, and four of which were continuing orders.

-Documents from ministers, the Auditor-General and committees may also be presented when the Senate is not sitting.
+Documents from the President, ministers, the Auditor-General and committees may also be presented when the Senate is not sitting.
 The office administers this procedure, which facilitates the timely publication of material of interest to, or required by, the Parliament.
-In 2018–19, a total of 752 documents (or approximately 18 per cent of all documents tabled in the Senate) were presented using this procedure.
-This compares with 627 documents (or 11 per cent of all documents tabled) during the previous year.
+In 2019–20, a total of 506 documents (or approximately 11 per cent of all documents tabled in the Senate) were presented using this procedure.
+This compares with 752 documents (or 18 per cent of all documents tabled) during the previous year.

-All documents presented to the Senate in the reporting period were digitised and made publicly available in the ParlInfo database (accessible on the Parliament’s website) on or as soon as possible after receipt, or otherwise published by the Senate Public Information Office on the Parliament’s website (in the case of certain committee documents) or by the Office of Parliamentary Counsel on the Federal Register of Legislation (in the case of legislative instruments).
+All documents presented to the Senate in the reporting period were digitised and made publicly available on the Parliament’s website or on the Federal Register of Legislation by the Office of Parliamentary Counsel.